 Here’s where lenders need to look at your rental payments because your rent won’t be listed on the report.
 That is unless your landlord reports those payments directly to the three credit bureaus, which doesn’t happen very often.
 If you’re not sure if your rent shows up on your credit, you can ask your landlord if your payments are reported, or you can always get your free credit report once per year at annualcreditreport.com to see if your rent shows up.
 Most likely it won’t.

-Instead, lenders will contact your landlord directly with a Verification of Rent, or VOR form.
-Or, the lender can ask you to provide copies of the last 12 months of cancelled rent checks.
+Instead, lenders will contact your landlord directly with a Verification of Rent, or VOR form to verify your rent payment history.
+Or, the lender can ask you to provide copies of the last 12 months of canceled rent checks.
 Don’t worry if the rent was paid on the 10th instead of when due on the 1st.
-What’s important is no payments showing up more than 30 days past due.
+What’s important is your rent payment history shows that no payments show up more than 30 days past due.

 Your current rental amount should be relatively in line with a potential new mortgage.
 There is no general guideline for most mortgage programs however there is a term called “payment shock” which compares current payments with future ones.
 Payment shock is typically reviewed only when loans are evaluated manually.
 If a current rent payment is $1,000 and the new mortgage is $1,500, an underwriter might take a closer look.
 If however the loan was submitted electronically through an automated underwriting system and an approval was issued, payment shock won’t be an issue.
 The only important factor with rent is timely payments.

-If you’re getting ready to buy your first home, you should probably begin collecting copies of your checks or rental history for the last 12 months.
-Rental payment history is extremely important as it shows your ability to responsibly handle monthly housing expenses.
+If you’re getting ready to buy your first home, you should probably begin collecting copies of your checks or rent payment history for the last 12 months.
+Rent payment history is extremely important as it shows your ability to responsibly handle monthly housing expenses.
 If you have any questions about what needs to be provided upon application, we can run through that together over the phone.